 To be exempt from overtime, employees generally should be paid on a salary basis of at least $684 per week (equivalent to $35,568 per year for a full-year worker), and their specific job duties must meet a certain set of requirements.

-Keep in mind: The DOL permits employers to use non-discretionary bonuses and incentive payments (commission wages, sales incentives and other rewards), as well as housing allowances for certain ministers/pastors, to satisfy up to 10 percent of the standard salary level.
+- Keep in mind: The DOL permits employers to use non-discretionary bonuses and incentive payments (commission wages, sales incentives, and other rewards), as well as housing allowances for certain ministers/pastors, to satisfy up to 10 percent of the standard salary level.

 - Commissions and other types of additional compensation can be added each time payroll is run.